 Can I import a modified vehicle ?

 Yes you can.
-There is no specific restriction against importing modified vehicles to Australia and some can present exceptional value given the cost of additional parts fitted by the previous owner.
+There is no specific restriction against importing modified vehicles to Australia (except under the 1988 and older rule) and some can present exceptional value given the cost of additional parts fitted by the previous owner.
 Modified vehicles naturally carry additional risk of mechanical failure over time as making changes to factory parts can put more stress on a vehicle than if it remained standard.
 More often than not, a modified vehicle would also have been driven harder than one in standard condition.

 These factors need to be considered against the value of the extra parts which often come with the car for little to no extra cost.
 We inspect all vehicles carefully and modified parts will be listed and photographed for you on auction day.
 The vehicle must be running well and appear professionally modified with brand name parts.